-Gil raised his eyebrows.
+Gil raised an eyebrow.
 "What do you mean?"

 "They're on their last leg."
 It was kind of funny, really, when you thought about how glamorous the whole conductor gig was supposed to be.
-Sam guessed he was "the Maestro" now, but what did that mean, under the circumstances?
-He said, "They think maybe I can turn things around, but they don't really care."
+Sam guessed he was "the Maestro" now, but did that mean anything?
+"They think maybe I can turn things around," he said, "but they don't really care."
 Thinking of Bayard Keating's stare, he added, "Except the chairman.
 He'll probably beat me with a stick if I screw up."